Falsedeer/Stardust/README.md

 > Stardust, also known as 星屑(ほしくず).
 > means the night sky inlaid with shining star,
-> and it's commonly used to describe a feeling of magical and ethereality in literature.
+> which is commonly used to describe a feeling of magical and ethereality in literature.

+Let the magic begin !
+---

 # DESC: